 Some monitoring contracts include contacting the local police if an alarm is triggered.
 To avoid call-outs to false alarms police usually require two sensors to be triggered such as a door and a motion sensor.

-False alarms have wasted a lot of police time. in the past with more than 90% of callouts to burglar alarms turning out to be false.
+False alarms have wasted a lot of police time.
+In the past, with more than 90% of callouts to burglar alarms turning out to be incorrect.

 Repeated false alarms callouts can lead to properties being removed from the police register and they won't respond at all.